mewkiz/ini-prealpha/spec.md

 ### Booleans

-A boolean type represents the set of Boolean truth values denoted by the predeclared constants `true` and `false`.
+Booleans are represented using the predeclared constants `true` and `false`.

 Examples: